zecoryx/zecoryx/README.md

 ## 📜 About Me

 <p align="center">
-EternetyEgo – a FullStack developer driven by the harmony of thought and code.
+Zecoryx – a FullStack developer driven by the harmony of thought and code.
 In every project, I strive to identify system weaknesses and transform them into a flawlessly functioning mechanism.

 **For me, programming is not just about writing code; it is the art of breaking limitations and seizing control.**
 </p>

 ---